juanisimioli/wasap_be/README.md

 ## Blockchain Deployment

 First of all, you have to create an account on [OpenZeppelin Defender](https://www.openzeppelin.com/defender) and configure your [Deploy Environment](https://docs.openzeppelin.com/defender/v2/module/deploy).
-For Deploy approval processes you can choose a Relayer, for Upgrade Approval Processes you can choose a multisignature wallet, in this case create an account in [Safe](https://safe.global/).
+For Deploy approval processes you can choose a Relayer, for Upgrade Approval Processes you can choose a multisignature wallet, in this case create an account on [Safe](https://safe.global/).

 **Note**: In your .env file, copy and paste the DEFENDER_KEY and DEFENDER_SECRET variables.